 Writing in his book, Buddhism Without Beliefs, Stephen Batchelor says this:

 Religions are united not by belief in God, but by belief in life after death.”

 Not all religions believe in the same God.
 But what all mainstream religions have in common is, as Batchelor points out, is the belief in some sort of afterlife.

-If you research this you’ll find that the descriptions of the afterlife also differs (no big surprise here) among the mainstream religions.
+If you research this you’ll find that the descriptions of the afterlife also differ (no big surprise here) among the mainstream religions.

 Buddhism doesn’t describe the attributes or qualities of any deity, however, the Buddha did describe a cycle of rebirth or reincarnation that most categorize as an afterlife.

 In Practical or Secular Buddhism, there are no beliefs in God, original sin, man’s needs for redemption, or an afterlife.